afaundez/jekyll-favicon/README.md

 ## Usage

 If you are going to use this plugin in a hosted build/service, be sure that they include your plugins as part of the process.
-You can check [this running example](https://afaundez.gitlab.io/jekyll-favicon-example/) hosted by [GitLab](https://about.gitlab.com/features/pages/).
+You can check [gh-pages](/afaundez/jekyll-favicon/tree/gh-pages) branch for a working example.

-As [Github Pages](https://pages.github.com) build doesn't load custom plugins, this plugin won't work.
-As an alternative, you can build your site and push all files (for example, build to `docs`, version it and push it, although this works only for project pages).
+As [Github Pages](https://pages.github.com) doesn't load custom plugins, this plugin won't be included on the build process.
+As a workaround, you can build your site and push all files (for example, build to `docs`, version it and push it, although this works only for project pages).

-Tested with:

-- Jekyll 3.6 to 3.7, ruby 2.6 to 2.7
-- Jekyll 3.8 to 4.2, ruby 2.6 to 3.0

 ### Generator